djinn-org/djinn/docs/competitors.md

 - [Price](https://robinpowered.com/pricing): $249 / month for 15 months is too expensive
 - Not using room equipment criteria
 - Not using distance criteria
+- Robin seems to be only implemented in North America

 Ideas we can borrow: